backplane-cloud/backplane-www/docs/quick-start.md

 # Quick Start

-Backplane comprises of an API, CLI
+Backplane comprises of two components: an API server and a CLI client.

 ## Start Using Backplane